 An examination of the mandate to "preach the gospel" and the role sports and recreation can play in that mandate.
 Study of the biblical principles of evangelism as well as the "styles" of accomplishing evangelism.
-This course will include careful study of various sports ministry models as they affect evangelism, as well as practical application of these principles in a local church setting.
+This course will include careful study of various s